- Author: Claudia Gray

 - Published 2016

 - Placement in Timeline: Several years before The Force Awakens

 What It’s About:

-Leia is a Senator in the New Republic at the capitol of Hosnian Prime.
-Han is running a ship-racing event in another system, and Ben is a teenager training with Luke at his Jedi Academy.
+Leia Organa is a Senator in the New Republic at the capitol of Hosnian Prime.
+Her husband, Han Solo, is running a ship-racing event in another system, and their son Ben is a teenager training with Luke at his Jedi Academy.